StanislavChetrari/HumansVsGoblinsEngine/README.md

 # Examples

-To see the engine in action see repository `HumanVsGoblinDemo`.
+To see the engine in action see repository `HumansVsGoblinsDemo`.

 # License